What does the Governing Council do?

 Our Governing Council plays a very important part in school decision making.
 Information is freely shared between parents and staff and the opinions of both groups are valued.
 Being on Council is one way of being involved in the partnership held between you and the school for your child's education.

 The Governing Council gives advice to the Principal and specifically makes decisions to do with: school policies; finance; fundraising; grounds and buildings; hire of facilities; sports; uniforms and dress codes; OSHC; and the general safety and educational welfare of the students.
-A copy of the Governing Council guidelines in full can be borrowed from the office.
+A copy of the Governing Council Constitution can be obtained from the office.

 For a Governing Council to be effective it needs to have access to the range of views held by groups of parents in a school community.
 Diversity is considered when raising issues and making decisions.
 That is why our Council's membership needs to reflect the range of needs and aspirations held by parents in our school.